euphoricair7/hybrid-cryptography-project/README.md

 4. **Run the Client:**  On the client device, execute the tls_client.py script.
 5. **Start the RFID Data Transmission:**  Run the rfid_from_scanner.py script to initiate sending RFID data to the server.

-**License**

-This project is covered under the MIT License.
-Refer to the LICENSE file for more details.